HatfieldChair/HatfieldStandingOrders/StandingOrders.md

 ## Article 7: Dispute Resolution

-  1. Any Ordinary Member (the Complainant) who is dissatisfied with the performance of an Officer or body of the JCR or wishes to make a complaint under the Framework for a Durham Student Organisation, College Regulations or these Standing orders must first raise the grievance with the relevant Officer or body of the JCR in Writing, or in an appropriate email.
+  1. Any Ordinary Member (the Complainant) who is dissatisfied with the performance of an Officer or body of the JCR or wishes to make a complaint under College Regulations or these Standing Orders must first raise the grievance with the relevant Officer or body of the JCR in Writing, or in an appropriate email.
   2. If the matter is not resolved in discussion with the relevant Officer or body of the JCR, the Complainant may raise the grievance with the Senior Man or the next-most senior Executive Officer the subject of Complaint.
   3. If either the Senior Man or the Complainant feel that the matter has not been adequately dealt with, then the Senior Man and the Complainant must attempt to resolve the matter with an independent mediator appointed by the Master.
 The decision to accept any resolution will remain entirely with the parties involved.
   4. If the Senior Man or Complainant continue to feel that the matter has not been adequately dealt with, it must be referred to the Master, whose decision in relation to the matter will be binding for all parties.